nitingadekar/devops-task/README.md

 ---

 ##### Task 2: Python
-Write a rest api using Python to return current time and date in json format.
+Write a rest api using Python flask framework to return current time and date in json format.
 Host the api on 8080 port no. Execute the script locally and make sure the date and time is returned in json format.

-###### Tools
-Scripting: Python
-Framework: Flask
+Push the code in github repo

 Reference: https://flask-restful.readthedocs.io/en/latest/quickstart.html#a-minimal-api